mcicishvilii/FormulaOneApp/README.md

 # Petrolheads!
 Welcome to our Fourmula 1 android app!

-This app is a clone (or tries to be) of Official F1 application available on market.
+This app is a clone of official F1 application available on market.

 # Features